lmas/ss13.se/README.md

 - Update static files to newer versions.

-- Use unicode for server names in the templates.

 - Fix and clean up the tooltips in the server details template.

 - Use the same format for the verbose timestamps.